aaronchulka/Revenue-Optimization-Analysis/README.md

 - **Task:** Initial data health check and formatting.
 - **Observation:** Verified that the dataset contains 9,000+ rows.
 Noticed several instances of negative profit despite high sales volume, particularly in the "Furniture" category.
 - **Note:** Ensured data integrity by preserving leading zeros in Product IDs during the import process.
+**SQL Transition:** Created `analysis_queries.sql` to automate the search for "Profit Drains."
+- **Focus Area:** Isolated the "Furniture" category for deeper analysis due to high frequency of negative profit rows found in Excel.